 In kitsch karaoke mode

 The pinnacle of kitsch, this is where it happens.
-Nestled in the heart of Belleville , Chinatown appears as the unexpected landmark of Parisian fashionistas, starting with Eugénie Trochu and the Vogue team , to sing loudly with girlfriends, microphone in hand in front of screens that broadcast you in the two huge rooms of the restaurant.
-Suffice to say the appointment lol to trust for this crazy evening.
+Nestled in the heart of Belleville , Chinatown appears as the unexpected landmark of Parisian fashionistas, starting with Eugénie Trochu and the Vogue team , to sing loudly with friends, a microphone in hand in front of screens that broadcast you in the two huge rooms of the restaurant.
+In other words, the LOL meeting to trust for this crazy evening.

-Remember to reserve this often crowded spot, especially on a festive evening to settle in a group around the large round tables with a rotating tray to share all the Asian specialties combined ( nems galore, steamed rolls , beef with onions , soup spicy, Cantonese rice , spring rolls , chicken curry) and choose your songs from a long repertoire as we like.
+Remember to reserve this often crowded spot, especially on a festive evening to settle down as a group around the large round tables with a rotating tray to share all the Asian specialties combined ( nems galore, steamed rolls , beef with onions , soup spicy, cantonese rice , spring rolls , chicken curry) and choose your songs from a long repertoire as we like.

 On a signature street food market

 It's like being in the streets of Hong Kong or Shanghai ...
 Can you smell the crispy chicken and delicious steaming Peking buns ?
 To celebrate the Chinese New Year as it should be, the essential Food Market team returns with its “ Asian street food market ” in Belleville , to discover the whole range of Asian flavors, to the rhythm of the undulations of the lion dance.
 To be devoured among the stands: baozis, nian gaos and gua baos.
 Mmm!

-The Chinese New Year Food Market , meet on Thursday February 3 from 6 p.m. to 10:30 p.m. on Boulevard de Belleville, Metro: Couronnes and Ménilmontant.
+The Chinese New Year Food Market on Thursday January 26 from 6 p.m. to 10:30 p.m. on Boulevard de Belleville, Metro: Couronnes and Ménilmontant.

 In an ultra-trendy Chinese restaurant